Skip to content

 ui.run(title='RoSys')

-The backup function can return any dictionary that represents the current state.
+The backup function can return any JSON-serializable dictionary that represents the current state.
 It should match the restore function so that it can translate it back to object state.

 You should choose wisely which values to persist.
 Try to avoid consuming unnecessary CPU and IO bandwidth for volatile things like wheel odometry or other sensor readings.